Ordained Women Ministers Allowed At Christian Leaders Alliance

 There are many tomb inscriptions of women deacon ministers, and there are beautiful examples of women deacon ministers such as Olympias 370 CE

-The Montanist movement (cira 200 CE) in the early church included the ordination of women ministers and women bishops.
-This movement was considered a movement of Holy Spirit prophecy inspired by Act 2.
+The Montanist movement (circa 150 AD) in the early church included the ordination of women ministers and women bishops.
 These Montanist leaders encouraged the mobilization of Godly men or women to serve in ministry.
-This movement was not supported and condemned by many in the developing church hierarchy.
+This movement was ultimately not supported and was condemned but not because of the use of women’s gifts.
 Dr. Alan Wheatly suggests that

 The Montanist phenomenon points strongly to a reaction to increasing clerical dominance, to an insistence that authentic Christian practice included a broad spectrum of participants, including women and to the work of the Holy Spirit as invigorating such breadth of involvement.
 (Wheatley, Alan B..
 Patronage in Early Christianity: Its Use and Transformation from Jesus to Paul of Samosata (Princeton Theological Monograph Series Book 160) (p.
 100).
 Pickwick Publications, an Imprint of Wipf and Stock Publishers.
 Kindle Edition.)